adiabatic/king-kong/README.markdown

 Some people have reported that [MSKLC][]-generated setup files don’t work in some versions of Windows 8.
 It works fine on my machine (64-bit on x64).

+## Reinstallation Instructions (Windows)

+I recommend uninstalling old versions of King Kong before updating.
+You can uninstall it in Programs and Features; it’s listed as “King Kong (PUA)”.

 ## Known Limitations

 - Ax and Exam are not included.